alvarcarto/url-to-pdf-api/README.md

 ## API

-To understand the API options, you need to know how [Puppeteer](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) is internally used.
-This is the execution flow:
+To understand the API options, it's useful to know how [Puppeteer](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md) is internally used by this API.
+The [render code](https://github.com/alvarcarto/url-to-pdf-api/blob/master/src/core/pdf-core.js#L26) is really simple, check it out.
+Render flow:

 1. **`page.setViewport(options)`** where options matches `viewport.*`.
 2. *Possibly* **`page.emulateMedia('screen')`** if `emulateScreenMedia=true` is set.